Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Testing windrose planarity with fixed planar embedding

 \section{Testing windrose planarity with fixed planar embedding}

 We now extend the results of Section~\ref{se:triangulated} to general \qc plane graphs.
 Namely, we show that a \qc plane graph is windrose-planar if and only if its q-constraints determine an angular labeling.
-However, while a triangulated \qc graph admits a unique labeling, a general \qc plane graph may determine several labelings, one for each large-angle assignment.
+However, while a triangulated \qc graph admits a unique labeling, a general \qc plane graph may determine several labelings, one for each large-angle assignment, as discussed in Section~\ref{sec:angle-categories}.

-We first show that a large-angle assignment for each vertex such that the corresponding labeling is angular, if one exists, can be found via a simple flow network that is inspired by the one devised by Bertolazzi et al.~\cite{bdlm-udtg-94} for testing upward-planarity.
+We first show that a large-angle assignment for all vertices whose corresponding labeling is angular, if one exists, can be found via a simple flow network that is inspired by the one devised by Bertolazzi, Di Battista, Liotta, and Mannino~\cite{bdlm-udtg-94} for testing upward-planarity.
 The proof of the next lemma is based on \mbox{such a flow network}.

 \begin{lemma} Given a \qc plane graph $(G,Q)$, it can be determined in $O(n \log^3 n)$ time whether there exists a large-angle assignment $L$ such that the corresponding labeling $A_{Q,L}$ is angular. \end{lemma}